Chart Color Schemes

 Recent residential development output has been above average within Main Beach when compared nationally

-AreaSearch analysis shows Main Beach had approximately 146 dwelling approvals annually.
-From FY-21 to FY-25, around 730 homes were approved, with another 31 so far in FY-26.
-On average, 0.2 people moved to the area per dwelling built over these years.
+AreaSearch analysis of ABS building approval numbers shows Main Beach had approximately 146 dwelling approvals annually.
+Between FY-21 and FY-25, around 730 homes were approved, with a further 31 in FY-26 so far.
+Over these five years, an average of 0.2 people per year moved to the area for each dwelling built.

-There are approximately 215 people per dwelling approval, indicating room for growth.
-Future projections estimate Main Beach to add 1,190 residents by 2041, based on current AreaSearch quarterly estimates.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+The area has approximately 215 people per dwelling approval, suggesting room for growth.
+According to the latest AreaSearch quarterly estimate, Main Beach is projected to add 1,179 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development